- Be extremely present.

 “Tell me, human, do you fear peace?”

-I do, acknowledges the mind without a consent.
+I do, acknowledges the mind without our consent.
 Because that is how we live our lives.
 We behave on warped emotions.
 Preferable justifications for what we do come later.

-“Tell me, human, when have you cut me dead?”
+“Tell me, human, when have you cut me loose?”

 Indeed, we think, who gave the devil the word?
 Who stole it from the child?
 The leash has long been loosed.
 We realize a mouse skipped our view.
 It bit through the cord.
 We have abandoned the child in debris, yet here they are.
 Purposefully shredding our concepts of reality.
 We cannot help but laugh at our sheer incompetence to answer candidly.
 We evade truthful answers because they hurt like fire.
 The self-created limbo must loop.
 The child is not lacking answers but strives we reflect on our own.
 Yes, what a revelation!
 Eureka!